 The issue is inescapably a moral one: it is, after all, a question of taking action (or not) to save lives.

 I have touched on moral issues before in The Categorical Imperative and in Alinsky for Insiders.
 The observations I make here are related, especially to the moral infantilism hypothesised in the latter.

+Many decisions, both personal and political, involve moral dilemma.
 Guidance exists for how to go about addressing moral dilemmas.
 Leaving aside religious authority, the most well-known are,

 - The Golden Rule: Do as thou wouldst be done by.

 - Kant’s Categorical Imperative: Act only according to that maxim whereby you can, at the same time, will that it should become a universal law.

 - Utilitarian Morality (Bentham, Mill & others): Morally correct action should maximise net happiness and wellbeing integrated over the whole population.